-Earn up to 30 AAPA Category 1 CME credits in each certificate!
-By completing coursework and post-activity evaluations for certificate courses, students can earn both their certificate and significant continuing education.*
+Earn up to 20 AAPA Category 1 CME credits in each certificate course and 60 credits for each certificate!
+By completing coursework and post-course evaluations, students can earn both their certificate and significant continuing education credit.*

-(*Each certificate course is designated for up to 10 AAPA Category 1 CME Credits.
+(*Each certificate course is designated for up to 20 AAPA Category 1 CME Credits.
 These activities are approved by the AAPA Review Panel and are compliant with AAPA CME criteria.
-Approval is valid for 7/6/202-8/1/21.
+Approval is valid for 7/1/2021 to 7/1/2022.
 PAs should only claim credit commensurate with the extent of their participation.
-AAPA reference numbers: CME-200677, CME-200702).
+AAPA reference numbers: CME-202726, 202902, 202909).

 Community wellness is almost always front and center in the news, from the COVID-19 crisis to the opioid epidemic.
 Improving and protecting a population’s health requires a multifaceted approach, and PAs have an important role to play.
 The DMSc Public Health Certificate prepares PAs to contribute to important discussions that keep populations safe and healthy.
 Courses include: